PatrickDinh/vscode-puya-py/packages/python/README.md

 This extension exposes the following settings:

-- `algorandPython.languageServerPath`: An absolute path to the [PuyaPy](https://pypi.org/project/puyapy/) package location on your system (e.g. `/Users/me/.local/bin/`).
-The PuyaPy package ships the language server component, which this extension leverages.
-If blank, the extension will try to automatically resolve the most applicable PuyaPy package available on your system.
+- `algorandPython.languageServer.enable`: Enables the Algorand Python language server.
+By default the language server is disabled.

 ## Working with Python Smart Contracts